 United States Attorney Finley stated, “This case was about illegally selling votes.
 Quincy Richard was thinking about himself, not about the children, the community or the school system.
 The jury listened to the witnesses, reviewed the evidence and justice was served.
 Without citizens who come forward, bribery like this would corrode our public servants.
 This is a great step for the School Board.
 I hope they can now move forward and take care of the educational work that needs to be addressed for the people of Opelousas.”

 “The FBI will continue to aggressively investigate any public corruption undermining critical government institutions that support children such as our public school systems,” said Michael J. Anderson, FBI Special Agent in Charge, New Orleans Division.

 Richard faces up to five years in prison, a $250,000 fine and three years in prison for the conspiracy to commit bribery count.
 He also faces up to 10 years in prison, a $250,000 fine and three years of supervised release for each bribery count.
 Miller faces up to five years in prison, a $250,000 fine, and three years of supervised release for conspiracy to commit bribery.
 Sentencing dates have not been set.

-The Federal Bureau of Investigation, Alexandria Resident Agency, conducted the investigation with the assistance of the U.S. Department of Education, Office of Inspector General.
+The FBI-Alexandria Resident Agency conducted the investigation with the assistance of the U.S. Department of Education-Office of Inspector General.
 Assistant U.S. Attorney Howard C. Parker is prosecuting the case.